Ne0re0/Notes/Priv-Esc-Linux.md

 csh
 sh
 ```
-***In RBASH, somes tools may be allowed and they can be useful***
+***In RBASH, some tools may be allowed and they can be useful***

-### EXLOITING CRON JOBS :
+### Exploiting cron jobs :
-view which ones are actives :
+Look at active cron jobs
 ```bash
 cat /etc/crontab
 ```
-On regarde si certains se lance avec des droits root et si on peut les modifier
-(Typiquement un backup.sh)
-Si oui, il y a la place pour un reverse shell ou une modification de /etc/sudoers
+We are looking for a file that is running as another user to escalate privileges
+If so, put a reverse shell or update `/etc/sudoers`

 ***Format =# = ID***